bcobo/SIRENA/doc/SIRENA.rst

 :pageblue:`Noise file`
 ------------------------

-The detector **noise file** is currently obtained from a long stream of pulse-free (noise) simulated data.
-This stream is ingested in the tool :ref:`gennoisespec`, which generates the spectrum of this simulated noise (and the weight matrices if it is required).
+The detector **noise file** is built by the tool :ref:`gennoisespec` from a a long stream of data.
+This stream is ingested in :ref:`gennoisespec`, which generates the noise current spectral density, and the weight matrices if it is required, from pulse-free data (removing pulses in case it is necessary).

 **1) Calibration Stream Simulation**

-The first step is creating a photon list (not required if is already available one with no pulses):
+When working with simulated data, the first step is creating a photon list:

 * ``tesconstpileup`` (SIXTE): which creates a :ref:`piximpact file <pixImpactFig>` of zero-energy events.

 ::

     > tesconstpileup PixImpList=noise.piximpact XMLFile=tes.XML tstop=simulationTime energy=0 \
-    pulseDistance=1 triggersize=10000
+    pulseDistance=1 triggersize=10000 sample_freq=samplingFreq

 .. _pixImpactFig: